measurement-kit/measurement-kit/doc/api/net/connect.md

 course, this function would return `NoError()` only if all the parallel connect attempts were successful, and it would close all the open connections if only some connect attempts were successful.

-# BUGS

-`connect()` SHOULD always return a valid `Var<Transport>`, even in case of errors, so to allow users to inspect what went wrong during the process.
-As of MK v0.7.0, however, this is not the case.

 # HISTORY